lewagon/dotfiles/04-Front-End/02-Bootstrap/02-Advanced-Bootstrap-grid/README.md

 ## Background & Objectives

-Now that you are Bootstrap-grid experts, learn more advanced but very usefull techniques with the grid.
+Now that you are Bootstrap-grid experts, learn more advanced but very useful techniques with the grid.

 ## Specs